violayang/oci_agent_adk/readme.md

 sample prompt : get tax m&e adjustment for entity 1000

+#### Extra : If you want to learn how to expose an agent using FastAPI

+python3.13 -m uvicorn src.app.orderxhub.fastapi_orderx:app --reload

 ### MCP Server -
 Follow this instruction on how to deploy your tools into Oracle DataScience

 https://blogs.oracle.com/ai-and-datascience/post/hosting-mcp-servers-on-oci-data-science

+##### -- Written by Anup Ojah, HPC&AI Leader, Oracle Cloud Engineering